ava-labs/avalanche-docs/docs/subnets/when-to-use-subnet-vs-c-chain.md

 ## Reasons To Use a Subnet

 There are many advantages to running your own Subnet.
 If you find one or more of these a good match for your project then a Subnet might be a good solution for you.
-But make sure to check the reasons to use th C-Chain instead, as some trade-offs involved might that a preferred solution.
+But make sure to check the reasons to use the C-Chain instead, as some trade-offs involved might make that a preferred solution.

 ### We Want Our Own Gas Token